jfrog/log-analytics-datadog/README.md

      docker build --build-arg SOURCE="JFRT" --build-arg TARGET="DATADOG" -t jfrog/fluentd-datadog-rt .'
     ```

-5. Fill out the necessary information in the Dockerenvfile.txt file:
+5. Fill out the necessary information in the docker.env file:

    * **JF_PRODUCT_DATA_INTERNAL**: The environment variable JF_PRODUCT_DATA_INTERNAL must be defined to the correct location.
 For each JFrog service you will find its active log files in the `$JFROG_HOME/<product>/var/log` directory
    * **DATADOG_API_KEY**: API Key from [Datadog](https://docs.datadoghq.com/account_management/api-app-keys/)